 I’d like to set the table a bit with parameters of what we’re looking for.

 We’re looking for actionable information.
 The cards we’ll discuss should be available for most people to sign up for.
 If it’s issued by a credit union, there should be an easy path to membership.
+It might not be as easy as it used to be to sign up for a credit card, and you can read more about that here: Credit cards: After the crunch.
 Regional banks are okay, but only if the area of coverage is large enough that it includes a large number of people, or is available for signup while travelling through the area where the bank has branches.

 Before we dive into discussing specific cards, Vinh – would you introduce yourself to readers who may not be familiar with your work?
 Your about page gives a good overview of your history with points & miles.
 What’s been your focus lately?
 Where are you headed with points & miles going forward?